 However, their new house has secrets of its own, and the viewer travels through multiple timelines to unearth the story of how a predator infiltrates a house in the 1800s to devastating effect and how that incident now in turn helps to heal Mary.

-In 2021, Richard was the recipient of the Writer’s Guild of Great Britain Olwen Wymark Theatre Encouragement Award, for his work in encouraging and supporting writing talent.
+Richard is the proud recipient of the Writer’s Guild of Great Britain Olwen Wymark Theatre Encouragement Award, for his work in championing and supporting writing talent, something Corestar Media is incredibly passionate about.

-Ken set up Steel Mill Pictures with Paul in 2005 and has produced all of the company’s films as well as the dark-comedy Filth, based on the Irvine Welsh novel.
-Ken also executive produced the award-winning documentary All This Mayhem.
-In 2015 he produced the critically-acclaimed The Eichmann Show, which premiered on BBC Two.
-More recently he was lead executive producer for the coming-of-age comedy Adult Life Skills, starring Jodie Whittaker.
+Ken set up Steel Mill Pictures with Paul in 2005 and has produced all of the company’s films, as well as the dark-comedy Filth, based on the Irvine Welsh novel.
+Ken also executive-produced the award-winning documentary All This Mayhem.
+In 2015, he produced the critically acclaimed The Eichmann Show, which premiered on BBC Two.
+Following this, he was the lead executive producer for the coming-of-age comedy Adult Life Skills, starring Jodie Whittaker.

-Ken has also been a consultant and mentor for several low budget film programmes, including: iFeatures and Creative England, MicroSchool / Microwave, Film London and the National Film & Television School.
-In 2014, Ken was part of the first BFI-led UK film industry delegation on a trade mission to Beijing, to explore opportunities for building creative and business partnerships between the UK and China.
+Ken has also served as a consultant and mentor for iFeatures and Creative England, MicroSchool/Microwave, Film London, and the National Film & Television School.
+Ken was part of the first BFI-led UK film industry delegation on a trade mission to Beijing, to explore opportunities for building creative and business partnerships between the UK and China.

 Ross has been working in Television Drama since 2001 and has extensive experience in both production and development – producing, story-lining and script editing major primetime drama series for the BBC, ITV and C4.
-His TV credits include, script editing Paul Abbott’s No Offence, producing EastEnders, Waterloo Road, Coronation Street and Holby City.
-Most recent projects include the upcoming reboot of All Creatures Great And Small for Playground Entertainment and LAGOS, an international thriller set in the world of Afro Beats, for UMG/Archery Pictures.
+He has worked on Paul Abbott’s No Offence, EastEnders, Waterloo Road, Coronation Street, and Holby City.
+Following this, projects include the reboot of All Creatures Great and Small for Playground Entertainment and LAGOS, an international thriller set in the world of Afrobeat, for UMG/Archery Pictures.

 In 2012, Ross received a scholarship from Fremantle to undertake the Warner Bros MA TV Fiction Writing at Glasgow University and graduated with distinction.
-He continues to act as a mentor on this world-renowned course and prides himself on fostering and nurturing new talent alongside building on his extensive network of established TV writers.
+He continues to act as a mentor on this world-renowned course and prides himself on fostering and nurturing new talent, while also building on his extensive network of established TV writers.

-Kirsti took a career break on the birth of her 2nd child, she returned to work in 2014 working for Mark Foligno, and was credited as Assistant to the Producer on the feature film Golden Years.
+Kirsti took a career break after the birth of her second child and returned to work in 2014, working for an independent production company.
 In her spare time, she has been Chair of Governors at a local school for 10 years.

 Please note, we are unable to accept any unsolicited scripts, treatments, pitch documents or ideas.
 Any unsolicited material sent to Corestar Media PLC will be deleted or recycled (through confidential waste) without being read.